Carbonll/IoTBay/README.md

 ALL TASKS DONE

-> Need to link payment_id to order_id when order feature completed.
-And add order to payment history using ```addPaymentHistory(int userID, int orderID, Date date)``` query in DBManager.
+> When order feature done, add order_id and order_date to payment history db using ```addPaymentHistory(int userID, int orderID, Date date)``` query in DBManager.
+Add/Update order (payment_date and payment_amound) to payment db once order submitted as well.